jataware/cartwright/README.md

  The model and transformation code can be used locally by installing the pip package or downloaded the github repo and following the directions found in /training_model/README.md.

 ## Pip install geotime classify
-First you need to install numpy, torch and torchvision.
+First you need to install numpy, scipy, pandas, joblib, pip, torch and torchvision.

     pip install numpy
     pip install scipy